>

 Duodenal Switch

 The duodenal switch creates both a restrictive and malabsorptive element for a great degree of weight loss.
-During the first part of the procedure, about 70-80% of the stomach is removed, similar to a gastric sleeve.
+During the first part of the procedure, about 70-80% of the stomach is removed – a gastric sleeve.
 During the second part, a significant portion of the small intestine is diverted, leaving two “loops.”
 The digestive loop transports food from the stomach into the common intestinal tract, while the biliopancreatic loop takes bile from the liver and brings it to the common intestinal tract.
 The bile and food mix briefly before entering the large intestine.
 In this procedure, the pyloric valve from the stomach to the small intestine remains intact.
 This prevents dumping syndrome – an uncomfortable side-effect of gastric bypass.
-Because of the complexity and potential nutritional effects of the duodenal switch, bariatric surgeons will carefully select patients with higher BMI’s and more severe medical problems for this procedure.
+Because of the complexity and potential nutritional effects of the duodenal switch, bariatric surgeons will carefully select patients with higher BMIs and more severe medical problems for this procedure.
 Learn more about the duodenal switch by clicking here.

 Revisional Surgery